Puerto Rico under hurricane warning as Tropical Storm Fiona approaches - The Boston Globe

 Lester was expected to remain a tropical storm until hitting the Mexican coast.
 Forecasters warned of potential dangers from heavy rains.

-The storm had maximum sustained winds of 40 mph (65 kph) on Saturday.
-It was centered 85 miles (140 kilometers) east-southeast of Acapulco and moving moving northwest at 10 mph (17 kph).
+The storm had maximum sustained winds of 40 miles per hour on Saturday.
+It was centered 85 miles east-southeast of Acapulco and moving moving northwest at 10 miles per hour.

-The hurricane center said Lester could drop from 8 to 12 inches (20 to 31 centimeters) of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 16 inches (41 centimeters).
+The hurricane center said Lester could drop from 8 to 12 inches of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 16 inches.

 The storm’s center is expected to dissipate on Saturday afternoon.